BlackBridges/BlackBridges/README.md

 My name is SharkBait but if you want to call me something else you can call me Bait.

 I am a minor.
 I enjoy car paint designs, marine biology, cartoon shows and much more.
 Planning to make a strawpage here soon.
 Yes, I fear that I am a scary pro >_<!!!!
-So block me if you need <33
+So block me if you need <33 To the people out there that been sending threats, you are not making it any better and to be honest you're just making my mental health worse.
+I am trying my best to be a kind person but the threats and certain comments are making me feel worse and I am going down hill instead of trying to heal.
+Please with all due respect if you don't like pros then hide me.
+An people that are antis but don't harrass and understand proshipping I thank you very much.
+I hope the person reading this has a wonderful day.

 ![a](https://i.pinimg.com/474x/10/df/d5/10dfd5aa7c5c49ba949c033ec0b75b08.jpg)